 This practice on gentle paths is going get you used to running trails.
 Then, when you transition to steeper more technical trails, you should have no fear of the unknown, a reduced risk of injury (twisting an ankle) and be able to remain relaxed.
 A tense body and stiff joints increases the amount of shock your knees and hips have to absorb and reduces your ability to react to slips.

 Yoga is an excellent way to improve your core muscles, flexibility and balance.
 The core muscles look after your posture which in turn helps you to breathe properly.
 Greater flexibility and balance is going to help you avoid roots and rocks and if you do slip you will have more chance of recovering your footing.

 Gym work should focus on high reps of low weights, increasing your strength without adding bulk.
-Resistance band exercises around your ankles and knees are going to help protect your joints, ligaments and tendons.
-Contributing to hold all the components together when put under stress.
+Resistance band exercises around your ankles and knees are going to help protect your joints, ligaments and tendons which contribute to holding all the components together when put under stress.

 Mix in loops of short trails into your training rather than just long runs.
 It gives you a chance to focus on technique, breathing and mental toughness over familiar terrain.

 A short jog to get the blood flowing followed by dynamic stretches is going to prepare your body for the upcoming challenge, reduce the chance of injury and enhance your performance.

 - Posture: hold your head up with your shoulders back/relaxed; it helps with breathing.
 Gently pump your arms and hands in a pendulum motion parallel to your body not across it; wasting energy.
 And your elbows should sit comfortably next to your torso.